CPD accreditation of courses and events

 - Accredited events are featured in the Lifelong Learning platform.
 The CPD functionality in this was significantly enhanced in 2019 following extensive stakeholder feedback.

 - Accredited events are also featured on this page on the College website.
-The directory above is updated weekly and features a direct link for further information, where this has been supplied by the event provider.
+The diary above is updated weekly and features a direct link for further information, where this has been supplied by the event provider.

 - The RCoA’s revalidation logo, which is a registered UK trademark, can be used in the promotional material and on the delegate attendance certificates for accredited events.